-- Whatever time you go, it will be crowded so you need patience to get a good photo without someone standing in the way.
+- I wish that I could give you a Taj Mahal travel tip that would tell you that you could go at some time in the day and avoid the crowds.
+In reality, whatever time you go, it will be crowded so you need patience to get a good photo without someone standing in the way.
 Don’t give up, they’ll move eventually!

 - To get ‘the money shot’ of the Taj Mahal, you need to join an informal queue by the edge of the pond and place your camera on the ground.
 This will ensure you get the water and a great shot of the whole building and it will also be straight and without any people in the way.
 Take as many pictures as you possibly can before the snappy happy tourists behind you start to get rowdy.